Dear reader of ADxS.org, please excuse the disruption.

 • It is also assumed that the stress response is primarily mediated by vasopressin.28

-• After test subjects had completed the TSST several times in succession, only a third showed an increased cortisol stress response (habituation effect).
+• After subjects had completed the TSST several times in succession, only a third showed an increased cortisol stress response (habituation effect).
 This third with elevated cortisol levels were more insecure, less extroverted and tended to be more neurotic in personality questionnaires.29

 4.1.3.3.
 ADHD-I as type C personality